• ECTS

 Description

-This UE develops the classical theory of modules on a principal ring, and the basics of the theory of representations of groups by concentrating on finite groups.
+This course develops the classical theory of modules over a principal ring and the foundations of group representation theory, focusing on finite groups.

 Read more